 Exterior Stain

 Stain is the choice when you want to let some of the natural features of the wood shine through but still shield your investment from the elements.
 Cedar, redwood, and other beautiful varieties cry out for stain.
-As a rule, stain isn't as protective as paint; sunlight and weather can still penetrate the stain, causing the wood to age and discolor.
+As a rule, stain isn't as protective as paint.
+Sunlight and precipitation can still penetrate the stain, causing the wood to age and discolor.

 Like paints, stains come in latex and oil-based versions.
 You don't want to cover an oil with a latex stain, or vice versa, unless the old coat of stain has aged and weathered to the point where the new coat can adhere.